Professor Emeritus, Louisiana State University

 American Newspaper Consultants, Ltd.

-Professor, Shippensburg University of Pennsylvania
+Professor Emeritus, Shippensburg University of Pennsylvania

 Professor & Director, Center on Religion & the Professions, The University of Missouri

-Debra Mason brings more than 25 years of professional reporting, research, and teaching experience to her position.
+Dr. Mason brings more than 25 years of professional reporting, research, and teaching experience to her position.
 Her major religion and media research work includes a content audit of religion news spanning 50 years and the largest telephone survey of religion journalists.
 She edited the recently published Religion Reporting: A Guide to Journalism’s Best Beat, and co-edited Readings in Religion as News, a collection of religion news from the colonial era to the present.
 Mason also serves on the editorial board and is book review editor for the Journal of Media and Religion.